ethersphere/SWIPs/SWIPs/swip-reward-investors.md

 ## Backwards Compatibility
 <!--All SWIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The SWIP must explain how the author proposes to deal with these incompatibilities.
 SWIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->

 The bonding curve (0x4F32Ab778e85C4aD0CEad54f8f82F5Ee74d46904) imposes a non-linear function between quantity of BZZ issued and the price of BZZ.
-Keeping the bond curve active and, at the same time, allowing BZZ to trade freely for price discovery, will involve extra arbitrage transactions to keep these markets in synch.
+Keeping the bonding curve active and, at the same time, allowing BZZ to trade freely for price discovery, will involve extra arbitrage transactions to keep these markets in synch.
 See [here](https://medium.com/ethereum-swarm/swarm-and-its-bzzaar-bonding-curve-ac2fa9889914) for background.
 There is no urgency, but it would be desireable to retire the bonding curve for the following reasons:

 - The DAI locked in the bonding curve does not earn any return.
 - This idle capital no longer helps much with market depth because the Uniswap market has plenty of depth.